17 Ancient Metagenomic Pipelines

 When individual jobs fail, nf-core/eager will try to automatically resubmit that job with increased memory and CPUs (up to two times per job).

-4. Monitor your pipeline in real time with the Nextflow Tower
+4. Monitor our pipeline in real time with the Seqera Platform

-Regular users may be interested in checking out the Nextflow Tower, a tool for monitoring the progress of Nextflow pipelines in real time.
-Check here for more information.
+Regular users may be interested in checking out the Seqera Platform (previously known as Nextflow Tower), a tool for monitoring the progress of Nextflow pipelines in real time.
+Check the website (https://tower.nf) for more information.

 Everyday useful files for ancient (microbial) (meta)genomics typically are in folders such as: